Codecademy/ugc/content/francineblanc/how-to-use-git-for-beginners.md

 ### Unstaging a file

-There may be occasions where a file has been incorrectly added to the staging area.
-This can be undone with the command `git reset <filename>`.
-This will not affect the changes done to the file in any way, it will simply remove it from the staging area.
+There may be times where a file has been incorrectly added to the staging area.
+This can be undone with the [`git reset`] command.
+While the file is removed from the staging area, the changes within it remain unaffected.

-In the case where all files need to be unstaged, the command [`git reset`] can be run without adding further arguments.
+In the case where all files need to be unstaged, the command `git reset` can be run without additional arguments.

 As of version 2.24, there is an alternative syntax for unstaging files in Git: